dallen72/spanish-verb-prototype/README.md

 - make sure that the exercise that shows up when exiting the show progress screen after completing an exercise, is the same exercise that was just completed
 - make sure the exercise button stays outlined when losing focus

+- after alpha complete, refactor method to get the data, allow for a lot more data: verb - tener, hablar, vivir exercise - english_pronoun_matching, spanish_pronoun_matching, conjugation_matching

+the user chooses an exercise and is shown the exercise with the correct verb populated.

+the verb and the verb data for the exercise (conjugations for spanish_pronoun_matching,
+					conjugations and english_phrases for english_pronoun_matching,

+so we need three data entities: verbs, exercises, and excercise_data.

+verb:

+exercise:

+exercise_data:

 --------------------------------------------------------------------

 Learn spanish with the conjugation game.
 Progress through words and conjugations with excercises that you choose, viewing your progress as you go along.